elrashid24/medium-well/README.md

 ### Challenges

-* Maintaining organized and accessible slices of global state to avoid repititve prop threading between React Components
+* Maintaining organized and accessible slices of global state to avoid repetitive prop threading between React Components
-* Conditionally rendering different slices of global and local state within the same comonent depending on if a user is signed in
+* Conditionally rendering different slices of global and local state within the same component depending on if a user is signed in
-* Allowing for scalabliity of both stories and pictures without compormising stylistic integrity
+* Allowing for scalability of both stories and pictures without compromising stylistic integrity

 ### Snippets
 The function bellow was used to ensure that all AJAX promises were returned in JavaScript native formats